 Victoria Pham is an Australian archaeologist, photo-documenter, artist and composer based in London.
 She holds a double degree in Classical Music Composition and Honours I in Archaeology from the University of Sydney and Sydney Conservatorium of Music.
-She is due to begin a PhD in Biological Anthropology at the University of Cambridge as a recipient of the Cambridge International Scholarship 2020.
+She currently undertaking a PhD in Biological Anthropology at the University of Cambridge, St John's College.

 She has been commissioned by a number of institutions such as the Art Gallery of New South Wales, ArtsHouse Melbourne, Campbelltown Arts Centre, Spineless Wonders and Maitland Regional Art Gallery, and worked with a number of ensembles such as Gondwana Choirs, SydCon Wind Symphony, Petrichor Sax and Josie and the Emeralds.
 As an artist and photo-documenter, she has featured in several festivals from VIVID to Tilde to TINA and BLEED.

 As an archaeologist, Victoria has worked with the Australian Museum and the Max Planck Institute for the Science of Human History as a researcher, photographer and illustrator.
 She has fieldwork experience in Australia, Northern Mongolia and Sri Lanka and has just embarked on her first solo fieldwork project in Moià, Catalonia at the Paleolithic site of Coves del Toll as an Olwen Tudor Jones Scholar.
 Her specialisation is in prehistoric archaeo-acoustics, audio-mapping caves and cognitive evolution.